LukeOzsanlav/LukeOzsanlav/README.md

 ## About me 👨‍🔬
 #### Click [here](https://www.researchgate.net/profile/Luke-Ozsanlav-Harris) to view my ResearchGate profile and [here](https://scholar.google.co.uk/citations?user=9VyBol4AAAAJ&hl=en) for my Google Scholar profile

 I carried out a PhD at the University of Exeter to understand the decline of migratory waterfowl using biologging technology.
 You can find out more about this work from the University of Exeter [here](https://biosciences.exeter.ac.uk/staff/profile/index.php?web_id=Luke_Ozsanlav-Harris) and the Wildfowl and Wetlands Trust [here](https://www.wwt.org.uk/our-work/wetland-conservation-unit/meet-the-team/luke-ozsanlav-harris/).

+I am currently a post-doctoral researcher in the Centre for Research in Animal Behaviour at the University of Exeter.
+I am investigating the movement and wider dispersal of Commen Pheasants from both a game management perspepective and to limit dispersal into Protected Areas.

 ## [Publications](https://github.com/stars/LukeOzsanlav/lists/manuscripts) 📚
 - [`AnimalBioMethods`](https://github.com/LukeOzsanlav/AnimalBioMethods): A method to classifying incubation in birds from biologging data